pripkand/master_thesis/README.md

 # Quantum Mechanics Bootstrap and the BFSS Conjecture
 This repository contains the code for the implementation of my Master's Thesis supervised by Prof. Dr. Vasilis Niarchos.

-Bellow I outline which files are needed for replicating the results I got for the bootstraps I showcased in the text.
+Bellow I outline which files are needed to replicate the results I got for the bootstraps I showcased in the text.

 # Project Structure

 ## Zero Temperature